 A fatal dose, for most people, is around 2 milligrams.
 Multiple doses of narcan are often needed to reduce an overdose when fentanyl is present.
-Fentanyl Fentanyl is being mixed into all kinds of drugs including ecstasy, cocaine, methamphetamines, heroin, and counterfeit pills.
-In the United States, Fentanyl overdose fatalities were 2,666 in 2011 and spiked to over 100 thousand in 2021.
-National Intitute on Drug Abuse 6 out of every 10 counterfeit prescription pills tested by the U.S. Drug Enforcement Agency lab in 2022 contained fentanyl.
+Fentanyl Fentanyl is being mixed into all kinds of drugs including ecstasy, cocaine, methamphetamines, heroin, and even cannabis.
+Fentanyl is commonly found in what appear to be prescription pills for pain, sleep, or anxiety that are sold or shared from sources other than legitimate pharmacies.
+In the United States, Fentanyl overdose fatalities were 2,666 in 2011 and spiked to 31,335 in 2018.
+6 out of every 10 counterfeit prescription pills tested by the U.S. Drug Enforcement Agency lab in 2022 contained fentanyl.
 It's cheap to manufacture and easy to transport because it only takes a minuscule amount to get a strong drug effect.
 Dr Candy Stockton, M.D.
-Humboldt County Public Health Officer Over 89 overdose deaths related to opioids in Humboldt County in 2022 Who do you think is overdosing?
+Humboldt County Public Health Officer 70 overdoses related to fentanyl in Humboldt County in 2022 Who do you think is overdosing?